Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ![](assets/snowpark_chart.png)

-Notice that the `reviews` Snowpark dataframe, in blue, is selected at the top left of the chart.
-This type of chaining affect, where one dataframe can be used in various cells throughout the project is fully managed by Hex.
-Snowpark dataframe or pandas dataframe, Hex manages the complexities to make this possible.
-Lastly, Snowpark dataframes will be denoted in a blue color, except for when used in a Python cell.
+Notice that the `reviews` Snowpark dataframe is highlighted in blue at the top left of the chart.
+This chaining effect allows you to use the same dataframe across various cells throughout the project, all managed seamlessly by Hex.
+Whether you’re using a Snowpark or a pandas dataframe, Hex handles the complexities for you.
+Finally, Snowpark dataframes are denoted in blue, except when utilized within a Python cell.

 ## Generate A Snowpark Session In Hex
-To work with a Snowpark session object, select you database connection from the data browser tab on the left hand side of the Hex project.
-A `query` option should be visible.
-This allows for quick querys to this connection in an SQL cell.
-Click on the dropdown next to the `query` button and select `Get Snowpark session`.
-This will create a new python cell for us with the code required for getting a Snowpark session.
-Hex uses the `hextoolkit` library to passthrough your existing Snowflake credentials.
-This provides a clean and secure way to authenticate and create a Snowpark session.
+To work with a Snowpark session object, select your database connection from the data browser tab on the left side of the Hex project.
+A `query` option will be visible, allowing for quick queries to this connection in an SQL cell.
+Click the dropdown next to the `query` button and select `Get Snowpark session`.
+This action will create a new Python cell with the necessary code to obtain a Snowpark session.
+Hex utilizes the `hextoolkit` library to pass through your existing Snowflake credentials, providing a clean and secure way to authenticate and establish a Snowpark session.

-*The cell created by this button will be positioned under the cell that is currently selected.
-It is best practice to have this new cell be placed right below package import cell.*
+*The cell created by this button will be positioned under the cell that is currently selected.*

 ![](assets/get_snowpark_session.png)

 Scope the Snowpark session to the appropriate database and schema.
-If you are using a different database and schema name, please ensure to scope the Snowpark session to the correct database and schema.
+If you are using a different database and schema name, scope the Snowpark session to the correct database and schema.

 ```python
 session.use_database('tb_voc')
 session.use_schema("analytics")
 ```

-In this cell, we reference our Snowpark session with the variable `session` which is the name assigned by default.
-Your cells should look similar to this:

 At this time, complete the Hex project until you reach the section titled Snowflake Cortex.
 At that time, move to the next quickstart guide section titled Working With Snowflake Cortex in Hex.

 ## Working with Snowflake Cortex in Hex
 Duration: 45